wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - **/oauth/token** is a helper endpoint which will display the current access token for you
 - **/oauth/metrics** is a Prometheus metrics handler

 #### 2.4.27.
-Metrics
+Metrics {#}

 Assuming `--enable-metrics` has been set, a Prometheus endpoint can be found on **/oauth/metrics**; at present the only metric being exposed is a counter per HTTP code.

 #### 2.4.28.
-Limitations
+Limitations {#}

 Keep in mind [browser cookie limits](http://browsercookielimits.squawky.net/) if you use access or refresh tokens in the browser cookie.
 Keycloak-generic-adapter divides the cookie automatically if your cookie is longer than 4093 bytes.
 Real size of the cookie depends on the content of the issued access token.
 Also, encryption might add additional bytes to the cookie size.
 If you have large cookies (>200 KB), you might reach browser cookie limits.

 All cookies are part of the header request, so you might find a problem with the max headers size limits in your infrastructure (some load balancers have very low this value, such as 8 KB).
 Be sure that all network devices have sufficient header size limits.
-Otherwise, your users wonâ€™t be able to obtain an access token.
+Otherwise, your users won¡¯t be able to obtain an access token.

 #### 2.4.29.
-Known Issues
+Known Issues {#}

 - There is a known issue with the Keycloak server 4.7.0.Final in which Gatekeeper is unable to find the *client_id* in the *aud*claim.
 This is due to the fact the *client_id* is not in the audience anymore.
 The workaround is to add the "Audience" protocol mapper to the client with the audience pointed to the *client_id*.
 For more information, see [KEYCLOAK-8954](https://issues.jboss.org/browse/KEYCLOAK-8954). ==== mod_auth_openidc Apache HTTPD Module